adyshake/adyshake.github.io/_posts/2018-02-11-your-first-cmakelists.md

 ---
 layout: post
-title: Babby's first CMakeLists.txt
+title: Your first CMakeLists.txt
 description: cmake my day
 featured: true
 ---

-First off, I think writing a make file to make another make file is incredibly unproductive, meta and probably the worst first step you can take if you're trying to get started on a weekend project.
-Also what is going on with the syntax?
-It's so ambiguous at times and it's really infuriating.
+Writing a makefile to make another makefile is an unproductive, meta and probably the worst first step you can take if you're trying to get started on a weekend project.
+Start hacking first, worry about the build system later.
+But given how I'm usually terrible at following my own rules, writing makefiles is my way of procrastinating.
+Each time I do decide to write one I'm usually at a loss for code.
+There's a bunch of ways to do the same thing and what adds even more to this whole _experience_ is the syntax.
+It's incredibly ambiguous at times and makes for a really infuriating experience.
 Take this for example.

 The following are all equivalent statements:
 ```cmake